miniBill/elm-css/README.md

 ### Acknowledgements

 I did a lot of repetitive work to try to bring the original phantom-types branch to a certain standard, but the original work was not mine.
-There are a lot of contributors who were responsible for this fork!
+There are a lot of contributors who made this fork possible!

 ---